Usage statistics by district and region - reported by the Texas State Library and Archives Commission (TSLAC)

 Due to changing global statistics standards, most Record Views, Result Clicks, Regular Searches, and Full Text Documents are being phased out and replaced with Total_Item_Investigations, Total_Item_Requests, and Searches_Regular.
 The old statistics, Record Views and Result Clicks, are particularly confusing and imprecise.
 The old statistic, Full Text Documents, is limited to text materials.
 The new statistics strive for more clarity, precision, and inclusion.

-Although they are not directly equivalent, Total_Item_Investigations are similar to Record Views plus Result Clicks.
+The old and new TexQuest statistics are not directly equivalent.
 Total_Item_Requests are similar to Full Text Documents, however, the new statistic includes all materials and file types.
+Total_Item_Investigations are similar to Record Views plus Full Text Documents.
 Searches_Regular are equivalent to Regular Searches (aka Searches).
+See the next section for details and graphics.

 Definitions of the new statistics follow: